Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Analysis of the continuous sampling loss functional

-\item(density in $\dot{H}^2(M,\R^l)$) For every $\phi \in \dot{H}^2(M,\R^l)$ there exists a sequence $\{\phi^\eps\}_{\eps>0}$ with $\phi^\eps \in \NNSpace(M,\R^l)$ such that $\lim\limits_{\eps \to 0}\|\phi^\eps - \phi\|_{H^2(M,\R^l)}=0$. \end{enumerate} These conditions can in particular be satisfied if the functions in $\NNSpace(M,\R^l)$ are realizations of deep neural networks with sufficiently smooth nonlinear activation functions and $\eps$-dependent bounds on the network parameters and weights.
-Indeed, applying the chain rule, bounds on the growth of derivatives of these realizations can be computed explicitly in terms of the numbers of layers and a priori bounds on the network weights (\cf~\cref{sec:autoencoder}).
-Such spaces $\NNSpace(M,\R^l)$ are not finite-dimensional.
-However, their closedness was shown in \cite[Proposition 3.5]{PeRaVo21}, while the density property was shown in an already classical article by Hornik et al.~\cite{HoStWh90}.
-Let us mention that although all these results were actually shown for neural networks defined on Euclidean domains, they can be transferred to smooth $m$-dimensional manifolds $(M,g)$ embedded in $\R^n$ such that the metric $g$ is equivalent to the metric induced by the embedding.
+\item(density in $\dot{H}^2(M,\R^l)$) For every $\phi \in \dot{H}^2(M,\R^l)$, there exists a sequence $\{\phi^\eps\}_{\eps>0}$ with $\phi^\eps \in \NNSpace$ such that $\lim\limits_{\eps \to 0}\|\phi^\eps - \phi\|_{H^2(M,\R^l)}=0$. \end{enumerate} Here the notation $\eps \to 0$ is short for a sequence $(\eps_k)_{k\in \N}$ with $\eps_k\to 0$ for $k\to \infty$.
+These conditions can in particular be satisfied if the functions in $\NNSpace$ are realizations of deep neural networks with sufficiently smooth nonlinear activation functions (such as the \emph{sigmoid/logistic} function or the \emph{softplus} function) and $\eps$-dependent bounds on the network parameters and weights.
+Indeed, bounds on the growth of derivatives of these realizations can be computed explicitly in terms of the numbers of layers and a priori bounds on the network weights by applying the chain rule (\cf~\cref{subsec:autoencoder}).
+The closedness of the spaces $\NNSpace$ was shown in \cite[Proposition 3.5]{PeRaVo21}, while the density property was shown in an already classical article by Hornik et al.~\cite{HoStWh90}.
+Note that all these results were actually shown for neural networks defined on Euclidean domains, but they can be transferred to smooth $m$-dimensional manifolds $(M,g)$ embedded in $\R^n$ such that the metric $g$ is equivalent to the metric induced by the embedding.
 For more details we refer to \cite[Section 7]{BoGrKuPe19}.
-In \cref{sec:experiments} we will provide more information on the specific network architecture employed by us to satisfy \ref{H1}--\ref{H3}.
+In \cref{sec:experiments}, we will provide more information on the specific network architecture employed by us to satisfy \ref{H1}--\ref{H3}.

-The following theorem provides the existence of a minimizer for the $\NNSpace(M,\R^l)$-restricted energy
+The following theorem provides the existence of a minimizer for the $\NNSpace$-restricted energy

 and in addition the uniform boundedness of all minimizers in $H^2(M,\R^l)$, independent of $\epsilon$.